BruceEckel/SummerTechForum-hugo/content/Activities.md

 weight: 70
 ---

 During conference days (Monday, Tuesday, Thursday and Friday), the mornings are unscheduled time.
 There are numerous options.
-Note that, although some of these look like pure recreation, we have some of our most interesting discussions once the structure and constraints are completely removed.
+Although these look like pure recreation, we have some of our most interesting discussions once the structure and constraints are completely removed.

 ## **Hiking**